Streamlinelv/cartbounty/README.md

 Once the cart is saved it is considered as abandoned after a period of 60 minutes.
 Email notifications will be sent out only after the cart is abandoned.

-### What are ghost carts, how do they work and how can I use them?
+### What are ghost carts, how do they work and how to use them?

 Ghost cart is a cart that can’t be identified since the customer has neither signed in your store nor he has entered his email / phone in your checkout form or Exit intent popup.

 Any customer who is unidentifiable and adds anything to his shopping cart instantly appears in CartBounty cart list as a ghost shopping cart.
 If during his shopping journey he adds his details, his ghost cart automatically is turned into a recoverable cart.

 There can be many different reasons why you would like to see ghost cart data, here are a couple of ideas:

 * Monitor live cart activity in your store and have a better overview of what is happening in your store
 * See which products are being placed into shopping carts to know which are products are trending and what your customers are interested in
 * Analyze which products are being placed into the cart but not getting purchased